how to eat your way around Bilbao's gastro heaven, el Mercado de la Ribera food market, spain

 We shared pinchos and local wines at the food stalls on the ground floor of one of Europes best food markets, with lots of sexy banter and giggles.

-The next day we marveled at the stained-glass fresco in the Abando railway station, before heading to Casco Viejo, the old town of Bilbao.
-We praised the modernisation of the Art Deco, in El Mercado de la Ribera food market.
+The next day we marveled at the stained-glass fresco in the Abando railway station, before heading to Casco Viejo, the old town of Bilbao looking for food market.
+We were in awe of Art Deco, designed El Mercado de la Ribera.

 We took photographs of the artistic displays of fresh fruit and vegetables, stacks of Basque cheeses, exotic mushrooms and mountains of iced fish and seafood.
 Then, brimming with satisfaction we shared pinchos and local wines at the food stalls on the ground floor of one of Europes best food markets.
 We had a side order of sexy banter and giggles.

 Bilbao is only a 15-minute coach-hop, direct from the airport.
 Gastro tapas bars, are elbow to elbow along the winding cobbled streets.
-Or tempt yourself to the pinchos in the food markets along with Basque wines.
+Or tempt yourself to the pinchos in the food markets, along with a wide choice of Basque wines.

-It was difficult to choose from river walks, street markets, art, the old quarter, riverboat cruises, cycle paths, or vistas from the Funicular Artxanda railway that snakes up the mountain and overlooks the city.
+It was difficult to choose from river walks, street markets, art gallerts, the old quarter, riverboat cruises, cycle paths, or vistas from the Funicular Artxanda railway that snakes up the mountain and overlooks the city.
 There is architecture galore to wallow in.

 If it wasn't for the rain clouds 11 months of the year, I would live in Bilbao with my lover.
 The hairy goth had done me a favour.